What is CrossFit?

 What is a typical class like?

 Classes are approximately one hour.
-The first 10 minutes are dedicated to the group warm-up then the coach will explain the lifts and exercises being done for the strength session.
-After that, the coach will provide instruction for the Workout of the Day (WOD).
-Finally, it’s “3-2-1 Go!” and everyone starts the WOD and goes at their own pace so everyone will be finishing at different times.
-The strength component takes approximately 15-20 minutes and the WOD is typically 10-20 minutes depending on the day.
-When members are done, they cheer others on before putting their equipment away.
-This is a "community" atmosphere where we support each other.
-This is not an aerobics class where are heart rates are at a steady state for an hour, it's done in short sessions at a high intensity, resulting in strength, cardiovascular, and fat loss improvements than an hour aerobics class would.
+The first 10 minutes are dedicated to the group warm-up then the coach will demonstrate and explain the lifts and exercises being done for the strength session.
+After that, the coach will provide instruction for the WOD, set the the time and on the 3-2-1 count, everyone starts the WOD going at their own pace and therefore finishing at different times.
+When athletes are done, they write their scores on the whiteboard and cheer others on before putting their equipment away as part of our "community" atmosphere.
+CrossFit is not an aerobics class and it's not a weightlifting class - constantly varied functional movements done high intensity so you get a workout for your entire body day after day.

 Can I just come in anytime and workout on my own and not do a class?